 3:15pm – 3:45pm Backstage tour of venue and possible introduction to production staff

 4:15pm – 4:30pm Students exit (may come back for show if applicable)

 This program is generously sponsored by the Mike Curb Family Foundation.

 Sensory Friendly Saturdays • Monthly • Public but requires RSVP

-In an effort to increase access to our interactive, educational space for those with sensory sensitives, the GRAMMY Museum hosts Sensory Sensitivity Saturdays the first Saturday of every month.
+In an effort to increase access to our interactive, educational space for those with sensory sensitives, the GRAMMY Museum hosts Sensory Sensitivity Saturdays the second Saturday of each month.
 During each event, the Museum becomes a more sensory-friendly environment for patrons of all ages and abilities and their families.
 Programming includes less crowding, quieter sound levels, lower lighting, free admission to the GRAMMY Museum, and more!
 Guests are invited to enjoy the Museum’s exhibits however they please.
 All ages and siblings welcome.
 The GRAMMY Museum is also working towards becoming a Certified Autism Center.

 Free Community Events produced during the 2020 GRAMMY Week

 We are the first museum certified as a Certified Autism Center™ in California

 Through its community efforts, the GRAMMY Museum brings panels together to enhance music appreciation.
 With a diverse and broad base, guests can network and foster their knowledge of the history and business of music.

 Nothing currently scheduled.
 Please check back later.